-Rule 402 - Nuisance was adopted in 1976, and requires that a person shall not discharge air contaminants that cause injury, detriment, a nuisance, or annoyance to the public.
+Rule 402 - Nuisance2 was adopted in 1976, and requires that a person shall not discharge air contaminants that cause injury, detriment, a nuisance, or annoyance to the public.

-Rule 403 - Fugitive Dust was amended by South Coast AQMD in 2005 to reduce the amount of particulate matter that may be emitted into the air as a result of man-made dust sources.
+Rule 403 - Fugitive Dust3 was amended by South Coast AQMD in 2005 to reduce the amount of particulate matter that may be emitted into the air as a result of man-made dust sources.
 The rule requires actions to prevent, reduce, or mitigate fugitive dust emissions.

-Rule 410 - Odors from Transfer Stations and Material Recovery Systems was adopted by the South Coast AQMD in 2006 to reduce odors from certain municipal solid waste transfer stations and material recovery facilities.
-The rule requires best odor management practices and requirements.

-The Los Angeles County Green Zones Program applies to the unincorporated area of Los Angeles County in this community.
+Rule 410 - Odors from Transfer Stations and Material Recovery Systems4 was adopted by the South Coast AQMD in 2006 to reduce odors from certain municipal solid waste transfer stations iiiThe Los Angeles County Green Zones Program applies to the unincorporated area of Los Angeles County in this community.